 Class Profile Report

 Welcome to the Class Profile report!
-You can use this report to access streamlined information about your class and your students’ testing status, slice data to make informed instructional decisions, and understand the strength and opportunity areas that can serve as a starting point for formative assessments and temporary flexible learning groups.
+You can use this report to access streamlined information about your class and your students’ testing status, slice data to make informed instructional decisions, and understand the strength and opportunity areas that can serve as a starting point for formative classroom practices and flexible learning groups.

 Getting started